cloudbase/garm-provider-azure/README.md

 This will create a new Windows runner pool for the repo with ID ```f0b1c1c8-b605-4560-adb7-79b95e2e470c``` on azure, using the image ```MicrosoftWindowsServer:WindowsServer:2022-Datacenter:latest``` and VM size ```Standard_F2s```.
 You can, of course, tweak the values in the above command to suit your needs.

-Here an example for a Linux pool:
+Here an example for a Linux pool (x86-64 architecture):

 ```bash
 garm-cli pool create \